Suez

 Railway lines and highways connect the city with Cairo, Port Said, and Ismailia.
 Suez has a petrochemical plant, and its oil refineries have pipelines carrying the finished product to Cairo.
 These are represented in the flag of the governorate: the blue background refers to the sea, the gear refers to Suez's status as an industrial governorate, and the flame refers to the petroleum firms of Suez.
+The city has three ports: the Suez Port (Port Tewfik), al-Adabiya, and al-Zaytiya, and extensive port facilities.
+Together, the three cities form the Suez metropolitan area, located mostly in Africa with a small portion in Asia.